hth313/OS4/doc/idioms.rst

 Idioms and ideas
 ****************

-Programming idioms are ideas and snippets of code for how to solve typical problems.
+Programming idioms are ideas and snippets of code on how to solve typical problems.
 Knowing and following idioms will help you in writing good code by levering existing experience.
-Idioms will help you understand how to approach typical problems, and by using them it makes your code easier to read by other people, but you should not take idioms presented here as the whole truth.
+Idioms will help you understand how to approach typical problems, and by using them it makes your code easier to read by other people.
+However, you should not take idioms presented here as the whole truth.
 Feel free to invent your own and explore MCODE with an open mind.
 They are just some good ideas on which you can base your own code on.
 If you feel that you  want to do